Built ca: 1877-78 for Ammi Whitney. Design probably by Francis Fassett.

 A brick Italianate at the corner of Spring and Neal Streets in the West End.

-Boy howdy those are some voussoirs you got there!
-To be pedantic, they are the imposts and key stone of the arches over the windows.
+Boy howdy, those are some voussoirs you got there!
+To be pedantic, they are the imposts and keystone of the arches over the windows.
 Call them what you wish, they are ‘over scale’ to put it mildly.
-We are left to wonder if it was the wish the client or exuberance on the part of the architect.
-The attribution of Francis Fassett as architect is, as is quite often the case, circumstantial.
+We are left to wonder if it was the wish of the client or exuberance on the part of the architect.
+The attribution of Francis Fassett as the architect is, as is quite often the case, circumstantial.
 There is no direct connection.
 The Portland Historic Inventory does not list an architect.
 All that is overshadowed by the quality of the design.

 126 Neal Street

 Ammi Whitney died on January 10 0f 1922.
 The cause of death was pneumonia with complications of ‘senility and varicose veins of the leg’.
 He was 88 years old.
 He was buried in the family mausoleum with Emily.
 Ownership of 365 Spring Street had been transferred to Joseph in 1917.
 He was living on nearby Clifford Street while Kate and Alice were living in the family home.
 They would remain there through Kate’s death in 1943 and finally sell it after Alice died in 1953.

 Ammi Whitney and his family are little spoken of today.
 This is a shame as they gave so much to our city.
 The Whitney name deserves to be in the Portland Civic Boosters Hall of Fame.